gaperton/React-MVx/docsource/05_Data-bound_controls.md

 example is the numeric-only input control.
 It guarantees that the linked value will only be updated with the valid number, completely encapsulating all related checks and mechanics.

-The challenge here is that when number in not an _integer_ it has to go throgh the sequence of intermediate invalid states during the editing process.
+The challenge here is that when number in not an _integer_ it has to go through the sequence of intermediate invalid states during the editing process.
 Like "" -> "-" -> "-0" -> "-0." -> "-0.5".

 The proper implementation of wrong input rejection might be tough.